El-Zedy/Monitoring-Logging-Stack/README.md

 ### Contact:

-For any questions, suggestions, or feedback regarding this project, feel free to contact the project owner at:
+For any questions, suggestions, or feedback regarding this project, feel free to contact the project owners at:

 - Muhammad Elzedy: muhammadhassanelzedy@gmail.com
 - Muhammad Gamal: muhammedgamal760@gmail.com